Who should be screened and when

 • precancerous, malignant neoplasms of the breast among women;

-• chronic hepatitis B and C in high-risk individuals.
+• chronic hepatitis B and C in people at risk.

 Results of the screening study

-When acute diseases are detected, an examination and treatment are carried out, followed by an assessment of the state of health until complete recovery.
+If acute diseases are detected, an examination is carried out, treatment is prescribed, followed by an assessment of the patient's health status until full recovery.

 Who can be screened